-- ▶ One instance of the server software in the physical OSE, and - Any number of instances of the server software in virtual OSEs
+- One instance of the server software in the physical OSE, and - Any number of instances of the server software in virtual OSEs

 In addition, you can run instances of Windows Server Enterprise, Standard or Essentials editions in the virtual OSEs.
 As shown in Figure 18 below, Server A is running six separate instances of Windows Server in six separate OSEs.
 Server A's physical OSE is running an instance of Windows Server 2012 R2 Datacenter.
-One of Server A's virtual OSEs is running an instance of Windows Server 2012 R2 Standard, one is running an instance of Windows Server 2008 R2 Enterprise, one is running an instance of Windows Server 2008 R2 Datacenter.
+One of Server A's virtual OSEs is running an instance of Windows Server 2012 R2 Standard, one is running an instance of Windows Server 2008 R2 Enterprise, one is running an instance of Windows Server 2003 R2 Standard edition, and one is running an instance of Windows Server 2008 R2 Datacenter.